 Economic assists the Government of the day through expert commercial, economic, financial and policy advice that promotes the public interest across a wide array of activities.
 This advice ranges from economic conditions, tax and royalty changes, the distribution of GST grants, best practice regulation, wages policy, and microeconomic reforms, to complex commercial transactions and projects such as the commercialisation of Landgate’s automated land title system.
 The team is a leader in economic and revenue forecasts and is responsible for modelling a range of economic policy options and settings to better inform decision‑making.
 Economic also promotes a whole‑of‑government perspective to negotiations of financial agreements with the Commonwealth and undertakes in‑depth analysis of important and emerging economic issues.

-Economic and revenue data, Economic research papers, Forecasts, Economic policy, Economic modelling, Regulatory Impact Assessment, Wages policy, Competitive neutrality policy, TAB Consultation, State taxes, Submissions, Rail Access Review
+WA economic data, Economic research papers, Forecasts, Economic policy, Economic modelling, Regulatory Impact Assessment, Wages policy, Competitive neutrality policy, TAB Consultation, State taxes, Streamline WA, Submissions, Rail Access Review

 Infrastructure and Finance work closely with over 100 government agencies, providing evidence-based analysis and advice on service delivery to inform Government decision‑making.
 The team provides expert assistance for superannuation policy and operations, cash flow management, investment of the Public Bank Account, Consolidated Account debt management and mitigation of operational and financial risks.
 The team also provides oversight, governance and financial support to the State’s Government Trading Enterprises.